The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: G-equivalence classes

-Now suppose $G$ is a compact Lie group.
-Then for any state $\psi$ in a finite dimensional Hilbert space, $|\chi_\psi|$ is 1 at identity and is non-vanishing for a neighbourhood around identity in any direction.
-This implies that $|\chi_{\eta_{2}}\chi_{\eta^{\prime}_{{2}}}|$ has value 1 for a neighbourhood around identity in any direction.
-By analyticity of the characteristic functions, this implies that $|\chi_{\eta_{2}}\chi_{\eta^{\prime}_{{2}}}|$ is 1 everywhere.
+Now suppose $G$ is a connected compact Lie group.
+Then for any state $\psi$ in a finite-dimensional Hilbert space carrying a projective unitary representation of $G$, $|\chi_\psi|$ is 1 at the identity and is non-vanishing for a neighbourhood around the identity in any direction.
+This implies that $|\chi_{\eta_{2}}\chi_{\eta^{\prime}_{{2}}}|$ has value 1 for a neighbourhood around the identity in any direction.
+By the analyticity, over the group, of the characteristic functions induced by vectors in a finite-dimensional Hilbert space, this implies that $|\chi_{\eta_{2}}\chi_{\eta^{\prime}_{{2}}}|$ is 1 everywhere.
 Therefore $|\eta_{2}\rangle|\eta_{2}^{\prime}\rangle$ is an invariant state.
-Note that it is this step of the proof which necessitates the restriction to compact Lie groups.
+Note that it is this step of the proof which necessitates the restriction to connected compact Lie groups.

 Since $|\eta_{2}\rangle|\eta_{2}^{\prime}\rangle$ is G-invariant then $|\eta_{2}\rangle$ is also G-invariant.
 Therefore Eq.~(\ref{Oneway}) implies that

 where $e^{i\Theta_{1}(g)}$ and $e^{i\Theta_{2}(g)}$ are respectively the characteristic functions of $|\eta_{1}\rangle$ and $|\eta_{2}\rangle$.
 Finally, because $e^{i\Theta_{1}(g)}$ and $e^{i\Theta_{2}(g)}$ are 1-dimensional representations of G, it follows that $e^{i[\Theta_{2}(g)-\Theta_{1}(g)]}$ is as well.
 This completes the proof of Theorem \ref{maintheorem}.